Performance Freediving International: Promotional work

 In 2008, Cruickshank and Krack trained David Blaine for his appearance on The Oprah Winfrey Show in which he stayed underwater for 17 minutes.
 PFI Team was responsible for the education and training of David Blaine as well as his safety during the whole event acting as support divers.
 As David ran into problems with his stunt PFI Team members reacted and pulled him out of the sphere.

-In 2017, PFI and TDI began working with James Cameron on the set of Avatar 2 the way of the Water to train the cast and crew how to both Free Dive and Scuba Dive.
+In 2017, PFI and TDI began working with James Cameron on the set of Avatar: The Way of Water to train the cast and crew how to both Free Dive and Scuba Dive.

 Cruickshank and Krack have also worked with Tiger Woods.